 Orifice Flow Calculator

 The orifice flow calculator estimates the flow rate of liquid discharged from a tank through an orifice.
-In plain and simple terms, the orifice is a hole or a cutout, using which, one can control or restrict the flow rate.
+In plain and simple terms, the orifice is a hole or a cutout, using which one can control or restrict the flow rate.

 An orifice meter measures and controls the mass flow rate through an orifice for liquids in a tank and is extensively used in fluid mechanics allied applications such as hydraulic equipment, compressors, water tanks, sewage, weirs, and spillways.
 Orifices are also used to create pressure differentials in a flow.

-Read on to understand how does this calculator assists you in determining the mass flow through an orifice.
+Read on to understand how this calculator assists you in determining the mass flow through an orifice.

 What is an orifice and orifice flow rate?